 NAEA Position Statement on Visual Literacy

 Visual literacy is the ability to interpret, comprehend, appreciate, use, and create visual media, using conventional as well as contemporary and emerging media, in ways that advance thinking, decision-making, communicating, and learning.
-NAEA believes that being visually literate is a critical factor for success in society and helps us understand our world.
+Teaching strategies for visual literacy include:

-- Engaging and conveying ideas in a visual language, through an art medium, is a crucial aspect of visual literacy.
+- Engaging and conveying ideas in a visual language, through an art media.

 - Discussions about works of art and design develop speaking and listening skills that support collaborative meaning-making and the articulation of ideas.

-- Students communicate artistic intention through the visual, verbal, and written presentation of their own work.
+- Communicating artistic intent through the visual, verbal, and written presentation of their own work.

-- Visual literacy, when coupled with the ability to read, write, think mathematically, and express oneself competently, prepares students for productive futures.
+Visual literacy, when coupled with the ability to read, write, think mathematically, and express oneself competently, prepares students for productive futures.
+NAEA believes that being visually literate is a critical factor for success in society and helps us understand our world.

 Footnote: This Position Statement was originally adopted in 2014 with the title “Position Statement on Visual Literacy and its Relationship to the Common Core.
 The Position Statement was reviewed and revised in 2016-2017 to continue to reflect the importance of visual literacy in the context of reduced political support for “Common Core.”
 In addition to the change in the title, and in the second sentence the phrase “learning goals” in the first sentence replaced “the Common Core goals” and the “National Core Arts Standards” was changed to the more commonly used “National Visual Arts Standards and National Media Arts Standards.”